GirlsFirst/SIP-2018/U2-Applications/U2.3-Data/DictionaryAttack/README.md

 To run on Windows:
 `$ python dictionary_attack.py`

 This program runs a simple check to see if a password matches a word in a dictionary.
+Students doing only the basic solution do not need to include a check for letter-to-number substitutions.